webclinic017/ds8003_final_project/README.md

 4. Now that we have a dag refreshing data in a tmp directory, we can set up a table in hive to read in the data, see hive_commands.txt for details.

+5. Lastly we need to load the ticker data into hive.
+We can manually copy the csv (some issues with the size and the hdfs lib) and then load into hive.

-5. Here, we need to figure out what we are using to run analysis and visualize.
+6. Here, we need to figure out what we are using to run analysis and visualize.
 Maybe kibana, could use tableau, anything.